ChasinSpin/SkyPilot/dome/Documentation/UsageRules.md

 * Replace the visual train on the visual back after use, ready for the next person

 ## Flat Panel

+The flat panel is expensive and easily damaged if not careful.

 ### Rules: